hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Deletion of the database version table

+This table is no longer necessary due to the change to flyway for database schema management.

+### Switched to Flyway for database schema management

+Now using https://flywaydb.org/getstarted/ for schema management.
+This is fully integrated in docker images.
+Starting the `mirror-node-flyway` container will automatically patch the database

 ### t_transactions relation to t_record_files

 The `t_transactions.fk_rec_file_id` column contains the `id` of the record file that contained this transaction from the `t_record_files` table.